daniel89710/lightNet/README.md

-# LightNet
+# Lightnet

-LightNet is a deep learning framework based on the popular darknet platform, designed to create efficient and high-speed Convolutional Neural Networks (CNNs) for computer vision tasks.
+lightnet is a deep learning framework based on the popular darknet platform, designed to create efficient and high-speed Convolutional Neural Networks (CNNs) for computer vision tasks.
 The framework has been improved and optimized to provide a more versatile and powerful solution for various deep learning challenges.

 ## Table of Contents